Timeline of the COVID-19 pandemic in Canada: June

 On June 18, 2020, Canada reached 100,000 coronavirus cases, a little over three months since the suspension of Parliament for the same reason.
 A CBC News tally of reported deaths from COVID-19 on the same date was 8,348.

 On June 24, Fitch Ratings Inc., a bond ratings agency, downgraded Canada's credit rating from triple-A to double-A-plus.
 The government had sported a triple-A credit rating with Fitch since the Martin government.

-On June 25, former Clerk of the Privy Council of Canada Michael Wernick predicted that the one of the side-effects of the COVID-19 pandemic would be the shrinkage of the number of paid civil servants of Canada.
+On June 25, former Clerk of the Privy Council of Canada Michael Wernick predicted that one of the side-effects of the COVID-19 pandemic would be the shrinkage of the number of paid civil servants of Canada.
 He drew analogies to the debt problem in the 1980s which led "to a 1995 austerity budget that saw 45,000 public service jobs slashed, the elimination of 73 federal agencies, a 21 percent reduction in foreign aid and the privatization of Canadian National Railways."
 Wernick said that: